Top Six Beaches in Broome You Need to Visit in 2025

 Of all the beaches in Broome, Cable Beach is the best spot to swim at.
 During the dry season, it is patrolled by surf life savers.
 The beach is closed if there are any crocodile sightings in the area so it is safe to go swimming at Cable Beach.

-Can you swim in Broome?
-During the wet season (~November – April), it is advised not to go swimming in Broome without a stinger suit due to the possible presence of Irukandji and Box jellyfish stings.
+Do you need to take precautions when swimming in Broome?
+During the wet season (November – April), it is advised not to go swimming in Broome without a stinger suit due to the possible presence of Irukandji and Box jellyfish stings.
 You can read more about stinger safety on the Shire of Broome site.

-Come to Reddell Beach for peaceful, quiet stretches of untouched coastline, small-scale stunning pindan cliffs, crazy rock formations and the occasional crazy (hermit) crab.
+Come to Reddell Beach for peaceful, quiet stretches of untouched coastline, small-scale stunning pindan cliffs, crazy rock formations and the occasional crazy (hermit) crab scampering along the sand.

 Looking more things to do in Broome?
-Check out this guide with 25 ideas for things to do in Broome!
+Check out my guide with 25 ideas for things to do in Broome!

 Next up on our list of the best beaches, Broome is Town Beach… Broome’s own pink beach!

-Come to Town Beach for a spot of people watching (you’ll see backpackers practice tight rope walking), a lone Japanese tori gate and to see slightly pink stained sand contrasted against the green mangroves and turquoise blue water.
+Come to Town Beach for a spot of people watching (you’ll often see backpackers practice tight rope walking between the palm trees), a lone Japanese tori gate, and to admire the slightly pink stained sand contrasted against the green mangroves and turquoise blue water.

 There is a children’s water park and playground on the foreshore here to keep little and big kids entertained (and cool in the Broome heat!)